LordBao666/c-programming-language/TheC/ch01intro/ex/README.md

 ex09.c : a program that copies its input to its output, replacing each string of one or more blanks by a single blank.

 ex10.c : a program that prints its input one word per line.
-Here a word means a string that has no white space character(`'t',' ','\n' `).
+Here a word means a string that has no white space character(`'\t',' ','\n' `).

 ex13.c : a program that prints a histogram (in a horizontal way) of the lengths of words in its input.